• Skip to primary navigation

 You can hear some of this background information in this short in-person interview we did in San Diego recently.

 You’ll also hear Tara share about this new bidirectional relationship that has been identified between anxiety and mitochondrial dysfunction.
-One of the papers she is referring to this very recent 2019 review paper: Anxiety and Brain Mitochondria: A Bidirectional Crosstalk.
+One of the papers she is referring to is this 2019 review paper: Anxiety and Brain Mitochondria: A Bidirectional Crosstalk.
 Here are the highlights:

 • Despite the established link between mitochondrial dysfunction and various psychiatric disorders, the contribution of mitochondria in anxiety disorders has not been extensively addressed.